Why Rest Feels Uncomfortable When You're Burnt Out

 Allowing “good enough” to be enough

-Rest shouldn’t feel like torture, it should be something you look forward to and enjoy.
 If reading this resonates, take a moment to explore your own recovery.
 My Burnout Recovery While Working page covers practical ways to help your nervous system recalibrate, or you can sign up to my newsletter for ongoing support.

 You’re Not Bad at Relaxing